 <DeviceName> is the name of the device for which download into internal flash memory shall be enabled.
-For a list of supported devices, please refer to Supported devices on page 192.
+For a list of supported devices, please refer to Supported devices on page 244.
 In order to start downloading the binary data file into flash, please type in the following command:

 '''

-loadbin <filename>, <addr>
+loadfile <filename>, <addr>

 '''

-<Filename> is the path of the binary data file which should be downloaded into the flash.<Addr> is the start address, the data file should be written to.
+<Filename> is the path of the binary data file which should be downloaded into the flash.